AnthonySnow887/FlyCubePHP/README.md

   - access to project resources (images, files, etc.) using the Asset Pipeline;
   - to speed up the loading of resources, implemented:
     - automatic compression of assets using gzip or deflate;
-    - automatic check of ETag header.
+    - automatic check of ETag header;
+  - creation of Action Cable classes for working with Web Sockets channels.
+- Web Sockets support using FlyCubePHP WS Service (automatically created when generating new project files or when checking an existing project for missing directories and files);
 - creation of plugins that extend or change the functionality of your application;
 - creation of database migrations and a wide range of tools for working with migrations;
 - creation of extensions to the FlyCubePHP kernel allowing: